Anwar8/Blaze/notes/journal.md

 - [ ] Develop a better testing framework for `MPI` code.

 ## Journal
+### 29 January
+I have now gone over the mesh decomposition algorithm in great detail and I believe I also accounted for decomposition of arbitrarily-numbered meshes (unstructured meshes) as well.
+More details about these trials can be seen in `mesh_distribution.xlsx`.
+A geometric decomposition algorithm called `naive_geometric_partitioning` was also created in the proof of concept `mesh_decomposition_2.ipynb` notebook.
+1. On each rank, starting by first creating only the nodes that are owned by that rank.
+2. On each rank, renumber the owned node IDs starting from $ID_0^{rank\ n} = 1 + \sum_{i=0}^{i = n - 1} n_{nodes}^{rank\ i}$.
+Store the original ID as `nodal_record_id` on the node object.
+3. With nodes renumbered, count the DoFs of the nodes as per the regular procedure along with the exchange of `starting_nz_i`.
+4. Establish which interface nodes will need to be created on this rank, and to which ranks they belong.
+5. Create the interface nodes, and exchange the `nz_i` of the interface nodes between ranks.

+**CommunicationsManager**
+- Holds the data of `counts`, `ndofs`, `starting_nz_i` of all ranks.
+Each of these are `std::vector<int>` objects that are communicated into.
+These data are common across all ranks.
+- On each rank, holds a map of interface nodes IDs and their parent ranks.
+Possibly has pointer to the node objects directly.
+- Holds receive buffers to receive communications of nodal `nz_i` values, and send buffers to pack `nz_i` values into before sending contiguosly.
+- Has a function `exchange_nz_is()` to automatically send and receive `nz_i` values.
+Note that the number of `nz_i` values exchanged with each rank is always the same in both directions.
+That is, if sending `n` elements, we will also be receiving `n` elements.
+There must be an `MPI` command to do an exchange, likely buffered, of this type.

 ### 24 January
 Today, I built additional tests that check the IDs of all nodes and elements in the domain of each rank `line_mesh_rank_contents`, and began writing another function `line_mesh_rank_dofs` that checks the DoFs count and `rank_starting_nz_i` of each rank.
 While the contents of the node and element vectors are correct, I noticed a bug in the `rank_starting_nz_i` calculation.
 Since we have duplicate nodes, the DoFs of these duplicates are being counted are thus incrementing starting position.
 Therefore, this means we have a total nDoFs that corresponds to the total number of DoFs of both original nodes and the duplicates - we are double counting the duplicates.